 1. Build pipeline doesn’t respect draft: true frontmatter

-Your content loader includes all .mdx files regardless of draft flag.
-The flag is decorative; nothing reads it.
+Your content loader includes every .mdx file regardless of the draft flag.
+The flag is decorative; nothing in the build reads it.

-How to spot it: Search your codebase for how draft is handled:
+How to spot it: search your codebase for where draft is consumed.

-If nothing references it in the build path, the flag does nothing.
+If nothing in the build path references it, the flag does nothing.

 2. A bulk-edit script overwrote draft flags